H.E. Jetsun Kushok transmitting (Tib. lung) a religious text in the 1990s

 Cyrus's project has been published by Wisdom Publications in two volumes—Ornament to Beautify the Three Appearances (available as a standalone) and Ornament to Beautify the Three Continua (available to qualified readers in a two-volume set with the first volume).
 These works are Cyrus's annotated translation of the two most extensive commentaries on the Sakya Lamdré teachings, the foundational meditation/practice tradition based on the realization of the early Indian adept Virupa.
 These commentaries by Ngorchen Konchog Lhundrup constitute the core of the Lamdré tradition.

-David’s ongoing project is the translation of a classic history of Tibetan Dharma by one of the five Sakya founders, Sonam Tsemo.
+David’s project was the translation of a classic history of Tibetan Dharma by one of the five Sakya founders, Sonam Tsemo.
 Entitled The Entrance Gate to the Dharma, this work explains how to enter into the practice of authentic Tibetan Dharma by showing how it was transmitted from Sakyamuni Buddha himself to the Sakya tradition.
+(Publication status to be updated when determined.)

 Read more about the Lamdre translation project